WDI-SEA/python-bank-account-inheritance/readme.md

 * Create a base **BankAccount** class
   * Bank accounts keep track of their current `balance`
+    * the `balance` starts at 0 until a deposit is made
+  * Bank accounts are created with a default interest rate of 2%
   * Bank accounts have a `deposit` method
+    * the `deposit` method returns the balance of the account after adding the deposited amount.
   * Bank accounts have a `withdraw` method
-  * the `deposit` method returns the balance of the account after adding the deposited amount.
     * the `withdraw` method returns the balance after the money was successfully withdrawn.
   * Bank accounts return `False` if someone tries to deposit or withdraw a negative amount.
-  * Bank accounts are created with a default interest rate of 2%
   * Bank accounts have a `accumulate_interest` method that sets the balance equal to the balance plus the balance times the interest rate
     * `accumulate_interest` returns the balance of the account after calculating the accumulated interest

 Sample Input:
 ```python